GMU-GGS-NSF-ABM-Research/Mobility-Trends/README.md

 A collection of python scripts that uses Safe-Graphs social distancing data to calculate the decrease in median-non-home-swell-time from 2019 to 2020 in response to COVID-19.

 All of the Python packages that were used for this analysis are listed in `requirements.txt`.
-It is reccomened to use anaconda as a programming environment.
+It is recommended to use anaconda as a programming environment.
 The following command will create a new conda env from that file.

 `conda create --name <Mobility_Stats> --file <requirements.txt>`